Professor and Director of Undergraduate Studies

 Social stratification, family, and technology.

 In a project motivated by this interest in technology, Ben Gibbs (Brigham Young University) and I consider whether children’s face-to-face social skills are declining.
 Anecdotal evidence claims that kids these days are great at texting but have no clue how to manage a real social interaction.
 You might think that there would be lots of good social science evidence supporting this claim, but it is remarkably fuzzy.
-We are testing whether face-to-face social skills among nationally representative samples of American children have declined over time, and whether children with the greatest exposure to screens exhibit weaker trajectories of social skills development than their counterparts with little exposure.
+We find no evidence that face-to-face social skills among nationally representative samples of American children have declined over time.